jazrobot/s2g-backend/README.md

 - **Users**: Authentication and user management
 - **Stations**: Charging station information including location, capacity, and status

+## PostgreSQL Port Configuration

+The Docker setup uses port 5433 for PostgreSQL to avoid conflicts with local PostgreSQL instances that might be running on the default port 5432.
+If you're running the application with Docker, you have two options:

+1. Use the configured port 5433 (recommended)
+2. Stop your local PostgreSQL instance if it's running on port 5432

+### Troubleshooting Port Conflicts

+If you encounter an error like `port 5432 already in use` or `failed to bind to 0.0.0.0:5432`, it means you have a PostgreSQL instance already running on your machine.
+You can:

+- Stop your local PostgreSQL service before running the Docker containers
+- Use the provided port 5433 configuration which is already set in docker-compose.yml

 ## Environment Variables

 | Variable | Description | Default |